MC10Inc/biostamp-js/README.md

 ### getSurfaceTemperature()

-Get the surface temperature in degrees Celcius (+/-1º).
+Get the surface temperature in degrees Celcius.

 ``` javascript
 sensor.getSurfaceTemperature().then((degrees) => {